villarama37/yucky-muck/docs/pull_request_template.md

 ## Checklist

-- [ ] I updated the Jira Ticket to link Functional Specs
+- [ ] I updated the Jira ticket to link Functional Specs
 - [ ] Lint and unit tests pass locally with my changes
 - [ ] Heimdall and API tests pass on my cloud9 instance
 - [ ] I added tests that prove my fix is effective or that my feature works